RI.gov R.I. Government Agencies | Privacy Policy |

 Things to Know

-Within thirty (30) days of moving to Rhode Island and establishing residency, you must obtain a Rhode Island Operator's License as required by state law (§ Section 31-10-1).
+Within thirty (30) days of moving to Rhode Island and establishing residency, you must obtain a Rhode Island Operator's License as required by state law (RIGL 31-10-1).

-• If your out of state license has been expired for more than one year, you must apply for the Instruction Permit by taking the computerized knowledge exam at the Cranston DMV headquarters and a road test.
+• If your out of state license has been expired for more than five years, you must apply for the Instruction Permit by taking the computerized knowledge exam at the Cranston DMV headquarters and a road test.

 • Your initial Rhode Island license will be valid for up to two years, expiring on your birthday.